Individual Titles

 Description

-Gabrielle Shaw had been very content with her life.
-It wasn’t perfect, but she enjoyed her position teaching drama at Le Valley, an all-girls grade school in Oregon.
-When the school begins to have financial troubles, not only is her position eliminated, but the hip new director, Adam Hawkins, manages to persuade her step-mother to leave her entire estate to Le Valley School.
-In an unfortunate accident, Gaby destroys a rare vehicle that is Hawkins’ pride and joy and at the same time becomes an unwitting witness to a death that could send her to her grave.
+Gabrielle Shaw was very content with her life.
+It wasn’t perfect, but she enjoyed her position teaching drama at an all-girls grade school in Oregon.
+When the financially-troubled school hires a hip new director, Adam Hawkins, who excels at fund-raising, Gaby finds herself out of a job and soon after discovers her home has been left to the school as well.
+In an unfortunate accident, Gaby destroys the rare antique vehicle that is Hawkins’ pride and joy and at the same time becomes a witness to a murder that could send her to her grave.
 With no job, no home, and fearful of Hawkins’ revenge, Gaby heads across the country to the Finger Lakes area of New York State, child-home of her grandfather, looking for potential relatives who might lend her a hand.
-Adam Hawkins and his girlfriend, Monica, head east to track her down—Adam, because Gaby knows too much about the recent death of a local philanthropist to be on the loose; Monica, because she believes Gaby holds the key to four lost paintings by French artist Camille Pissarro.
-Gaby lands in Otter Cove.
-It has become a safe haven and she has made a few trusted friends—a busy widower named Nancy who hires Gaby to work in her cafe, elderly twins Jim and Joe, and an enigmatic musician named Hobart.
-But it is now November.
+Adam Hawkins and his girlfriend, Monica, head east to track her down—Adam, because Gaby knows too much about the recent death of a local philanthropist; Monica, because she believes Gaby holds the key to the location of four lost paintings by French artist Camille Pissarro.
+Gaby lands in Otter Cove and quickly and has made a few trusted friends—a busy widower named Nancy who hires Gaby to work in her cafe, elderly twins Jim and Joe Johnson, and an enigmatic musician named Hobart Jones.
+But it is now the beginning of November.
 Winter is coming.
 Gaby knows Hawkins hasn’t given up looking for her.
 It’s also time for her to move out of her three-season cabin and look for a proper job and place to live.
-At the last minute, another acquaintance, Erick, offers her temporary accommodation in his historic lakeside inn while he prepares it for winter.
-But after one ‘cold night in hell’, Gaby finds herself teamed with Erick in a chase which takes them on a winding journey across the country.
+At the last minute, another acquaintance, Erick, offers her temporary accommodation in an historic lakeside inn while he prepares it for winter.
+But after a ‘cold night in hell’, Gaby finds herself teamed with Erick in a chase which takes them on a winding journey across the country.
 Gaby soon discovers the lure of millions of dollars has created a caravan—several members of which will use any means to get what they want—no matter how hot it gets.
+Those Who Wait is an adventure story; its characters kept pt on the move throughout the USA in pursuit of art, money, revenge, and answers.

 Description

-On her 16th birthday, a witch living in New England is given a precious gift.
+On her 16th birthday, a good witch living in New England is given a precious gift.
 On her 336th birthday she loses it.
-Three middle-school aged cousins are up to a bit of mischief when they break-in to their grandparent's barn late at night to ‘mess around’ with a massive display of miniature Christmas villages and model railroads.
-Of course they don’t anticipate meeting a centuries-old witch with bad eyesight.
-She blames them for making her lose her gift and insists they find it for her.
-Toss into the mix a bewitched cat looking for revenge, unsuspecting grandparents, and a teenager just trying to do his job, and suddenly the barn is full of madness and mayhem.
-All are soon running against the time it takes the harvest moon to cross the October sky!
-This is a thrilling adventure for a range of readers from 5th graders through seniors- it’s a tale of fantasy, reflection, excitement, and fun!
+Three middle-school aged cousins are getting up to a bit of mischief when they make a late-night visit to their grandparent’s barn.
+The barn is strictly off limits, but the kids never get an opportunity to run their grandparents massive display of miniature Christmas villages and model railroads.
+Of course the kids don’t anticipate meeting a centuries-old witch.
+She blames them for the loss of her gift and insists they find it.
+Throw into the mix a Persian cat with a bad attitude, a couple of unsuspecting visitors, including their grandfather, recruited to help with the search, and some volatile miniature figures, and suddenly the barn is brim full of misadventures and mayhem.
+The kids and the witch are soon running against the harvest moon as it crosses the October sky.
+This is a thrilling adventure for a range of readers from of all ages.
+It’s a tale of fantasy, reflection, excitement, and fun!

 Winter Pursuit